smaurice101/readthedocs/docs/source/docker.rst

    6. Create a `Readthedocs <https://app.readthedocs.org/>`_ account and get an API token: :ref:`Set Up Readthedocs`

+   7. Create a `HiveMQ account <https://www.hivemq.com/>`_ - while this is OPTIONAL - if using MQTT and HiveMQ you will need this.

    FOLLOW THE :ref:`How To Use the TML Solution Container` SECTION.

 TSS Contains a TML Dev Environment